sguox002/leetcode/leetcode-all.md

-given robot API: move, turnLeft,turnRight, clean design algorithm to clean the entire room. simulate the dfs. from current position and goes one direction until blocked and then try other direction. going back one step.
+given robot API: move, turnLeft,turnRight, clean design algorithm to clean the entire room. simulate the dfs. from current position and goes one direction until blocked and then try other direction. going back one step. since we do not know the matrix, using hashmap to record visited cell
+- clean current cell and mark visited.
+- loop 4 directions
+- dfs to clean all cells along current direction.
+- back off one cell and try other directions.
 ->>

 <<-529	Minesweeper    		60.2%	Medium